 We extensively tested various scarf sizes to find the right one for you.
 The most common scarf size is 150 cm x 30 cm/60" x 12", which was simply too short for most men, resulting in insufficient protection from the elements.
 Larger Scottish versions were 180 cm x 35 cm/72" x 14", and while we liked the length, the width felt constricting.
 As such, we settled on an ideal format of 180 cm x 30 cm/72" x 12" for all of our scarves; they now offer the best combination of warmth, softness & functionality!

 Quality is not a matter of geography.
 However, producing scarves in Germany allows Fort Belvedere to work with a small weaver family with decades of experience.
 In addition, by working directly with the craftsman, we were able to create special sizes and provide a nice variety of patterns for you to choose from.
-It goes without saying that the workers' safety and environmental regulations in Germany are among the highest in the world and as such, Germany was a good choice overall.

 To ensure you can enjoy your olive green herringbone Fort Belvedere scarf for years to come, fold it or hang it; we find folding is the easiest, most convenient way.
 Our cashmere is rather wrinkle resistant, but in case you find yourself with a wrinkled scarf, cover it with a thin cotton or linen cloth (a t-shirt will do) and iron it gently on a low temp setting to release wrinkles.